 The DetNet transport layer provides congestion protection.
 See Section 4.5.
-The actual queuing and shaping mechanisms are typically provided by underlying subnet layers, these can be closely associated with the means of providing paths for

-DetNet flows (e.g., MPLS LSPs or bridged paths), the path and the congestion protection are conflated in this figure.
+The actual queuing and shaping mechanisms are typically provided by underlying subnet layers, these can be closely associated with the means of providing paths for DetNet flows, the path and the congestion protection are conflated in this figure.